It’s taken me 51 years to get around to baking cookies. Honoring Mother’s Day and my mom’s own tradition it seemed time to try.

 That top photo of the cookies is mine, and as usual, it is licensed Creative Commons By Attribution.
 I would add more normal flickr creative commons credit statement, but the changes flickr made in their service made it impossible for me to upload all my photos tonight.
 This is a quirk I am not loving.

-The post "Cookies and Metal Airline Knives" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2015/05/cookies-metal-airline-knives/) on May 10, 2015.
+The post "Cookies and Metal Airline Knives" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2015/05/cookies-metal-airline-knives/) on May 10, 2015.